SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 101. - Tactician Adept

 You have martial training that allows you to perform special combat maneuvers:
 • You learn two maneuvers of your choice from the Tactician subclass.
-If the maneuver requires a saving throw, the DC is equal to 8 + your proficiency bonus + your Intelligence modifier.
+If the maneuver requires a saving throw, the DC is equal to 8 + your proficiency bonus + your Strength or Dexterity modifier, whichever is higher.
-• You gain 2 superiority die.
+• You gain 2 Gambit Die.
 The type is a d4, and it doesn't increase, if you are not a Tactician.
 This die is used to fuel your maneuvers.
 It is expended when you use it, and is regained when you finish a short or long rest.

 # 102. - Telekinetic